 The 223 Remington was introduced to the public as a commercial cartridge by Remington in January 1964 chambered in their Remington model 700 bolt action rifle, most ar15's are chambered for this cartridge as well.
-One month later in February 1964 this same cartridge was officially standardized by the U.S. military as the 5.56mm ball cartridge M193 and is used in m16's and m4 autoloading rifles, several years later was accepted by NATO as the 5.56x45 NATO cartridge.
+One month later in February 1964 this same cartridge was officially standardized by the U.S. military as the 5.56mm ball cartridge M193 and is used in m16's and m4 autoloading rifles, several years later this cartridge was accepted by NATO as the 5.56x45 NATO cartridge.
 Many years of testing and development were required to produce this cartridge, the actual name .223 Remington was given to this cartridge in 1959, prior to 1959 this cartridge was, aka; .222 Special.

 The 223 Remington is a light recoiling cartridge, easy to reload and fun to shoot, just remember to use only commercial 223 Remington ammunition not 5.56 ball ammo, if using ball ammo make sure your firearm has been altered to military chamber specifications.